GeorgDangl/Dangl.Data.Shared/README.md

 ## RequiredFormFileValidationFilter
 The `RequiredFormFileValidationFilter` is a simple wrapper that returns a `BadRequestObjectResult` with an `ApiError` body when the invoked
-Controller action as paramaters of type `IFormFile` that are annotated with `[Required]` but have no value bound.
+Controller action has parameters of type `IFormFile` that are annotated with `[Required]` but have no value bound.

 For example, the following action makes use of the filter: